The Delicious Down Under - Wines from AU & NZ

 Kicking it Down to Kiwi Land

-They say that good things come in small packages, and this is especially true to the tiny wine region of New Zealand.
-The North and South Islands of New Zealand have 11 wine regions totaling just over 700 miles.
-The wine regions on North Island include Northland, Auckland, Waikato, Gisborne, Hawkes Bay, and Wairarapa on North Island.
-While South Island boasts Nelson, Marlborough, Canterbury, and Central Otago, the southernmost wine region in the entire world!
+They say that good things come in small packages, and this is especially true of the tiny wine region of New Zealand.
+The North and South Islands of New Zealand have 11 wine regions, totaling just over 700 miles.
+The wine regions on North Island include Northland, Auckland, Waikato, Gisborne, Hawkes Bay, and Wairarapa.
+South Island boasts Nelson, Marlborough, Canterbury, and Central Otago, the southernmost wine region in the entire world!

-The history of winemaking in New Zealand dates back to 1851 when the first grapevines were planted, however, some of the more recently popular regions like Martinborough have only 30 young years in the winemaking industry.
-And in such a short amount of time, the innovation of New Zealand wineries have made a substantial impact on the wine industry and has made its mark to become one of the world’s most popular wine-producing regions.
+The history of winemaking in New Zealand dates back to 1851, when the first grapevines were planted; however some of the more recently popular regions, like Martinborough, have only 30 years in the winemaking industry.
+In such a short amount of time, the innovation of New Zealand wineries have made a substantial impact on the wine industry and has made its mark to become one of the world’s most popular wine-producing regions.

 “I spent an incredible two weeks exploring the South Island of New Zealand.
 Visiting a wonderful friend and winemaker there in Marlborough, I had access to some of the greatest wines in the region,” reminisces Matt Smith.
 “These wines truly express a sense of place.
 I returned to California with an appreciation for the incredible wealth and variety of great wines ‘Down Under’ and an understanding that the best wines perfectly express their origin!”